INX Media case: CBI gets court nod to meet Indrani Mukerjea in jail

 'Don't want anyone to be arrested in INX Media case': Chidambaram

-The CBI had filed an FIR against Karti, Indrani and Peter Mukerja and charged them with criminal conspiracy, cheating and receiving illegal gratification.
+The CBI had filed an FIR against Karti, Indrani and Peter Mukerjea and charged them with criminal conspiracy, cheating and receiving illegal gratification.

 What is the INX Media case?